FRRouting/frr/doc/user/ospfd.rst

 .. index:: ip ospf cost (1-65535)
 .. clicmd:: ip ospf cost (1-65535)

-.. index:: no ip ospf cost
+.. index:: ip ospf cost
 .. clicmd:: no ip ospf cost

    Set link cost for the specified interface.
 The cost value is set to